simonsays881/data-protection/README.md

 <a><img src="images/acm-pca-usecase-6-arch.png" width="800" height="600"></a><br>

+The on-premise application in a data-center is for illustration purposes.
+We won't be deploying the on-prem application for this usecase.
+Only the lambda function behind the application load balancer will be deployed

 ### Cloudformation templates for the setting up architecture for this usecase

 Please run the below cloudformation stack in your AWS account